 8. WHITE BANDED POSSUM WRASSE

-If you’re looking for fish with iris marks, you may have already heard of Six-Line Wrasse.
-Unfortunately, this fish requires a much larger tank than the white-banded wrasse.
+You may have already heard of Six-Line Wrasse that has the iris marks- popular with marine aquarists.
+Unfortunately, this fish requires a much larger tank than the white-banded wrasse described here.

 The white banded wrasse is a fairly small, attractive and peaceful fish that will do well in most dwarf aquariums.
-Its color and patterns also distinguish it from the most spectacular goldfish.
+Its color and patterns are unique and will create interest in your aquarium.

 9. ROYAL GRAMMA